se-edu/rcs/README.md

 # Getting Started With Revision Control Software

 This GitHub repo is a resource for Software Engineering students to get started with Rivision Control Software, specifically, Git.
-We also cover some GitHub concepts.
+It also covers some GitHub concepts.

-#Learning Resources
+# Learning Resources

 ##### Suggested Git learning sequence

 1. [Git overview video](http://www.youtube.com/watch?v=v40b3ExbM0c):
-  First, watch this to get a quick overview of Git (for beginners and intermediate users)
+   First, watch this to get a quick overview of Git.
-2. [Try Git](https://try.github.io): Now, try this online Git simulation + tutorial to learn Git basics hands-on
+2. [Try Git](https://try.github.io): Now, try this online Git simulation + tutorial to learn Git basics hands-on.
 3. Install [SourceTree](https://www.sourcetreeapp.com/) on your Computer.

    > SourceTree comes with Git and a GUI for Git.